-As the only CPA in the Inland Empire with decades of experience in caring for the financial and personal needs of elderly seniors, I have seen and heard of many types of scams.
+As the most experienced CPA in the Inland Empire specializing in caring for the financial and personal needs of elderly seniors, I have seen and heard of many types of scams.
 Unfortunately, these scams continue to victimize the elderly who do not have proper financial management, such as a skilled trustee or fiduciary to monitor their accounts.
 Whether you are an elderly senior yourself or have loved ones who are, it is important to be aware of the threats that are out there.
 The team at Marcia L. Campbell CPA wants you to know about the five scams that steal from seniors so you can spot them when you see them.

 Scammers will often call elderly seniors and claim to represent either a healthcare provider or even Medicare.
 They will claim that they are calling to inform the elderly senior that to continue coverage they need to confirm some personal information.